-You will know a workflow takes a set of inputs (rather than a single file) from the workflow configuration card.
+You will know a workflow takes a set of inputs (rather than a single file) by the input variable file Type in the workflow configuration card.

-Input is a single entity: variable type = "File"
+Input is a single entity: Input variable file type = File

 Once you identify a workflow takes a set as input, how do you set up and run it?
 The process is slightly different than running a single input workflow on a set of single entities!

-Set up the workflow configuration form (clickfor step-by-step)
+Step 1: Set up the workflow configuration form

-2. Select the root entity type "specimen_set" from the dropdown
+1.2.
+Select the root entity type "specimen_set" from the dropdown.

-3. Confirm the input attribute formatting in the Inputs
+1.3.
+Confirm the input attribute formatting in the Inputs.